-db-init Initializes a new database schema.
-This is useful during a new Kea installation.
-The database is initialized to the latest version supported by the version of the software being installed.

-db-version Reports the database backend version number.
-This is not necessarily equal to the Kea version number as each backend has its own versioning scheme.
+- lease-init Initializes a new lease database, which is useful during the first Kea installation.
+The database is initialized to the latest version supported by the version of the software. - lease-version Reports the lease database version.
+This is not necessarily the same as the Kea version, as each backend has its own versioning scheme.